QuantumAlchemist03/ai-chat-categorizer-japeto/README.md

 ### 🖼️ Screenshots

-> Replace these with real screenshots before final submission.
+> > Below are the screenshots of key stages in the pipeline:

 <p align="center">
   <img src="screenshots/data-preprocessing.png" width="600" alt="Data Preprocessing Step"/>